sfc-gh-sdickson/Varo-Feature-Store-Demo/docs/PROJECT_POST_MORTEM.md

 | e176c3e | **Missing Tecton comparison** | Created 05a file with performance metrics |
 | 05ec0e0 | feature_category → feature_group | Fixed column name |
 | b1dc2a2 | Two file "06"s | Renamed to 05a |

-**User frustration quotes:**
-- "You fucking bastard!
-SQL compilation error"
-- "you mean like the one I provided you?" (about Axon template)
-- "I have given this to you many, many, many fucking times"
-- "what is your malfunction?"
-- "I am tried of running you broke ass shit!"
-- "STOP WASTING MY TIME!"

 ---